Mantas-2155X/MakerRandomPicker/README.md

 **Notes:**
 * [1] Does not apply to PlayHome, EmotionCreators
+* [2] Only for AI and HS2
 * Needs https://github.com/BepInEx/BepInEx for the plugin.

 **Credits:**
 * Thanks to Conquestus#1112 for commissioning this plugin and making it available for everyone to use.
+* Thanks to That_Dude79#8202 for commissioning the random character generation part.